bytebase/bytebase.com-old/content/blog/global-variable-support-in-nuxt.md

 published_at: 2022/10/9 12:00:00
 feature_image: /static/blog/global-variable-support-in-nuxt/deliver-versions.webp
 tags: Education
-description: We recently introduced a global variable in our Nuxt docs to boost our productivity and enhance the experience.
-I was responsible for this task.
+description: We recently introduced a global version variable in our Nuxt docs to ease the documentation update during release.
+This article describes how we implement this feature.
 ---

 ## Background